Cheloniidae / Dermochelyidae Families

 She’ll do this as many as five or six times at 11 – 18 day intervals.

-The temperature determines the sex of the eggs with lower temperatures producing males and higher temperature producing females.
+The temperature determines the sex of the eggs with lower temperature producing males and higher temperature producing females.

 Hatching occurs approximately two months later and, working as a group, the hatchlings dig their way out of the nest.